mrc-ide/hipercow-py/docs/tlo.md

 hipercow environment provision -- pip install --verbose .
 ```

-On the home drive, installation takes 218s for the development requirements and and 66s for the package itself.
+On the home drive, installation takes 200-300s for the development requirements and and 66s for the package itself.
+The requirements installation will appear to pause with no output for quite a while.

 Optionally, confirm that things work: